Usher and James Corden Set a New Standard on Carpool Karaoke

 They also make time to pull off random acts of kindness like thoroughly cleaning Usher's Hollywood star, and even appearing to help someone with car trouble.

 These two make a good team.
-Watch below.
+Watch above.